 Touring kayaks, in addition, have a more aggressive hull design and this requires some level of mastery to handle.
-Because of such demands, touring kayaks are feature-rich and are made up of better material such as carbon fiber.
-This makes them lightweight, durable and more expensive.
+Because of such demands, touring kayaks are feature-rich and are made up of better materials such as carbon fiber.
+This makes them lightweight, durable, and more expensive.

 Brief Buyer’s Guide for Best Recreational Kayaks Under $500

-There are quite a few things which you need to consider before buying a kayak.
+There are quite a few things that you need to consider before buying a kayak.
 However, when you have set your priorities and budget beforehand, it narrows down these factors.

 Here are some of the important factors which are important when going for recreational kayaks.

 Type of Kayak - Defines A Lot of Things

 As said earlier, recreational kayaks have the largest market share and this leads to all sorts of companies and types of a kayak to try their luck.
 Broadly speaking, there are two types in the sit-in and sit-on-top kayaks.
 You can argue for a place for inflatables and convertibles, but they themselves are either sit-in or sit-on-top.